309thEDDGE/tip/README.md

 These scenarios require updates that fall into two general categories: TIP and recipe updates, and recipe-only updates.
 The first two scenarios fall into the TIP and recipe updates category, in which changes are usually accompanied by a new release so the build process and iterative debugging steps will be very similar.
 The third scenario is comparatively simple because there will likely be no interplay between the TIP source and recipe.
 The fourth scenario may fall into either category.

-For each `conda-forge` build step in the following sections, refer to the build steps in [Generic `conda-forge` build](#generic-conda-forge-build).
+When prompted to `conda-forge` build in the following section, refer to the build steps in [`conda-forge` build](#conda-forge-build).

 ### TIP and Recipe Updates
-When updates to TIP source are required there is an interplay between pure source compilation and the configuration in the `conda-forge` recipe.
+There is an interplay between non-`conda-forge` compilation and the configuration in the `conda-forge` recipe because changes to dependencies or source code may need to be reflected in the recipe.
+Compilation iteration between non-`conda-forge` and `conda-forge` builds may be necessary to succeed at both.

 The `meta.yaml` in `tip-feedstock/recipe` references an archived version of a TIP release in the parameters `source.url` and `source.sha256`.
 To iterate on a local version of TIP for simplicity instead of a formal TIP release, comment the above parameters, insert `source.path`, and define it as the local absolute path to the TIP repo root dir.
 If you reference the same directory in which TIP was previously built using the standard build paradigm then a `build` directory will be present and cause a failure in the `conda-forge` build.
 Delete the `build` directory prior to building.

 Note that the recipe has several checks that are executed after the package is built and automatically installed in a new environment as part of the Conda build process.
 Test commands are defined in `test.commands`.
 Update these commands if executable commands are changed or other features become available that should also be tested.
 The build will fail if one of the commands returns a non-zero exit code.

 The iterative build process is as follows
 1. Update local TIP source
-2. Build TIP in the standard way
+2. Build TIP following the non-`conda-forge` paradigm
-3. Revise as necessary until TIP builds in the standard non-Conda way
+3. Revise as necessary until compilation is succesful
-4. Conda build TIP according to the `conda-forge` pattern using the *temporarily* modified `meta.yaml` in the `tip-feedstock` repo.
-(The insertion of `source.path` is temporary and the proper values for `source.url` and `source.sha256` should be inserted in place of `source.path` prior to committing.)
+4. Build TIP according to the `conda-forge` pattern using the *temporarily* modified `meta.yaml` in the `tip-feedstock` repo.
+(The insertion of `source.path` is temporary and the proper values for `source.url` and `source.sha256` should be inserted in place of `source.path` prior to pushing.)
-5. If the build succeeds, release a new version of TIP and generate a release archive, update `meta.yaml` with the correct `source.url` and `source.sha256` and attempt a local conda build which references the new release tarball
+5. If both builds succeed, release a new version of TIP and generate a release archive, update `meta.yaml` with the correct `source.url` and `source.sha256` and attempt a local `conda-forge` build which references the new release tarball
 6. If the build fails, return to step 1 or modify the recipe and return to step 4, depending on the fail mode.

 ### Recipe-only Updates
-Builds which only involve changes to the recipe should be relatively easy to iterate: modify `meta.yaml` and build according to step 6 in [Generic `conda-forge` build](#generic-conda-forge-build).
+Builds which involve only changes to the recipe should be relatively easy to iterate: modify `meta.yaml` and build according to [`conda-forge` build](#conda-forge-build).

 ### Post-update Procedure
 If the local `conda-forge` build has succeeded, [test the package](#test-conda-forge-packages) prior to proceeding.
 Ensure that the recipe refers to a formal TIP release, recipe parameters `source.url` and `source.sha256` have been restored and `source.path` has been removed.
 Commit the recipe to a `tip-feedstock` PR branch and merge only after all pipelines have completed without failure.

 ### Updates Required due to `tip-feedstock` Automated Build Failure
-If the purpose for building the TIP Conda package is to fix an automated rebuild in the tip-feedstock repo prior to approval of a PR created by the `regro-cf-autotick-bot`, it can be helpful to attempt a build using the recipe in the `main` branch of `tip-feedstock` first.
+If the purpose for building the TIP `conda-forge` package is to troubleshoot an automated PR in the `tip-feedstock` repo which was created by the `regro-cf-autotick-bot`, it can be helpful to attempt a build using the recipe in the `main` branch of `tip-feedstock` first.
 If you can't build the working version of the recipe, then it is unlikely that you can troubleshoot and fix a failing PR.

 There are two paths to fix a failed PR.
 Either push updates to the recipe to the bot's branch or fork the `tip-feedstock` repo and fix the issues, then request a new bot PR.
 Instructions in the bot's PR describe a way to trigger the bot to cancel the PR and create a new one based off updated `main`.

-*Experience has shown that issues are more easily addressed via a fork.* Automated PRs experience issues typically due to `conda-forge` dependency updates which result in conflicts or cause C++ build failures.
-After forking, create a new Conda build environment and attempt to follow the [Generic `conda-forge` build](#generic-conda-forge-build) steps.
-If successful, create a PR for `main` and confirm that pipelines have completed without failure, then merge the PR and signal the bot to cancel and create a new PR.
+*Experience has shown that issues are more easily addressed via a fork.* Dependency updates in automated PRs occasionally result in conflicts or cause C++ build failures.
+Changes to the source or recipe can be made in anticipation of an impending bot PR.
+After forking, create a new Conda build environment and attempt to follow the iterative process in [TIP and Recipe Updates](#tip-and-recipe-updates).
+Once successful, create a PR for `main` and confirm that pipelines have completed without failure, then merge the PR and signal the bot to cancel and create a new PR.

 ## Notes
 ### Windows Specific